AirshipCMS/Docs/First-Site-Checklist.md

 ## Source Code Management
 - [ ] Set up your site as a Git repository and commit your files.

-## Layouts & Templates
+## Layouts
+- [ ] In your local project, manually create a new layout named `checklist-layout.html` that is a copy of `application.html`.
-- [ ] In your local project, move the contents of the embedded stylesheet located in the `application.html` into a `styles.css` external stylesheet located in the `/assets/` directory within a subdirectory called `/styles`.
-Within the `application.html` layout, be sure to link to the external stylesheet.
+- [ ] Move the contents of the embedded stylesheet located in the `checklist-layout.html` into a `styles.css` external stylesheet located in the `/assets/` directory within a subdirectory called `/styles`.
+Within the `checklist-layout.html` layout, be sure to link to the external stylesheet.
 (All files within the assets directory can be accessed with a link that starts with the relative reference `/assets/...`).

-- [ ] In your local project, manually create a new layout named `checklist-layout.html` that is a copy of `application.html`.

 - [ ] In the Airship CMS Admin Portal, set `checklist-layout.html` as the layout for the `root.html` page.
+- [ ] Git commit your files.

+## Pages & Navigation
 - [ ] In the Airship CMS Admin Portal, add a new "About" page to the site.
 Set the layout for the new page to be `checklist-layout.html` and set a new template called `about.html`.
-You can add fields later.
+Skip the fields section for now.
 Save the page.
+- [ ] In your local project, manually create a new template named `about.html` to match the file set in the Airship CMS Admin Portal.

-- [ ] Edit the new `checklist-layout.html` layout, so that it has a `<nav>` with links to the root page and the about page.
+- [ ] Edit the `checklist-layout.html` layout, so that it has a `<nav>` with links to the homepage and about page.
 (Page links should always be relative to the subdomain, so instead of `<a href="http://localhost:9001/about">About</a>` or `<a href="https://mysite.airshipcms.io/about">About</a>`, set the link to be  `<a href="/about">About</a>`).
 - [ ] Git commit your files.

 ## Image Assets